MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-ingress-controller-using-private-ip.md

 ---
-title: Using private IP for internal routing for an Ingress endpoint
+title: Use private IP for internal routing for an Ingress endpoint
 description: This article provides information on how to use private IPs for internal routing and thus exposing the Ingress endpoint within a cluster to the rest of the VNet.
 services: application-gateway
 author: caya